 Cloud storage, done right, is very economical, especially for industries that have massive amounts of data, such as commercials, feature films, reality TV, and documentaries.
 Many organizations are discovering the value of object storage.
 It is an excellent way to archive media assets long-term, taking advantage of its elasticity, durability, and low cost.

-With cloud services and object storage growing exponentially, applying old technology to a new paradigm does not work.
+As cloud services and object storage continue to grow exponentially, applying outdated technology to a new paradigm is ineffective.
 To truly benefit from cloud object storage, MSPs should look for software solutions that enable remote users to stream data directly from the cloud.
 Our new “norm” requires innovative technologies that eliminate the need to download files and use VPNs or FTP sites.
-In addition to media and entertainment, every industry is in the same boat.
+In addition to media and entertainment, every industry is facing similar challenges.
 Now more than ever, it is essential to provide easy-to-use solutions that improve productivity and promote remote collaboration so that we can get on with our new “business as usual” in our globally dispersed world.

-LucidLink Filespaces is a cloud-native file system for modern cloud computing that transforms the cloud into local storage.
+LucidLink Filespaces is a cloud-native file system for modern cloud computing, transforming the cloud into local storage.
 Remote users can stream data directly from the cloud.
 You open your computer and access LucidLink like any other drive on your system.
-When looking for innovative cloud-based technologies for organizations, take a look at LucidLink for immediate, secure remote access to data streamed on demand.
+When searching for innovative cloud-based technologies for organizations, consider LucidLink for immediate, secure remote access to data streamed on demand.

 Comments are closed.